allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

 Ok, so how much speedup we gained thanks to that approach?
 After rewriting we were able to recalculate all feeds in a little over 1h (comparing to 13h previously).
 It wasn't all, though.
-Not only have we sped the proces up 13 times, we also reduced memory usage twofold!
+Not only have we sped the process up 13 times, we also reduced memory usage twofold!
 And well, in the end we used the same tools, but in a better way.

 ![How engine works](/img/articles/2020-10-12-bigdata-marketing/engine.svg)